yoggi-yalla/table2json/README.md

 ]
 ```

-For simple operations it is often more convenient to write an expression directly in the string, but for large/complex operations this functionality is essential.
+For simple operations it is often more convenient to write an expression directly in the ``"transmute"``-string, but for large/complex operations this functionality is essential.

 <br>